minkezhang/recipes/mains/char_siu_bao.md

 ### Dough

+1. Mix yeast with water.
-1. Mix yeast with water, then add the flour, corn starch, sugar, and oil.
+1. Mix flour, corn starch, sugar, and oil.
+1. Slowly incorporate water into mix while stirring constantly; do not fold until all the dough has the right texture.
+Add more water as needed.
 1. Let rise for two hours.
 Cover with a wet paper towel.
 1. Add baking powder and gently incorporate into dough; add 1 - 2 tsp water if the dough is too dry.